All Episodes

 I can't say until I see it.

-It could uh he was just recently asked by the Attorney General to also look at the Pfizer warrant issue.
+He was just recently asked by the Attorney General to also look at the FISA warrant issue.

-Is there any doubt in your mind, Hillary Clinton, when she used a outside server and we know there was classified top secret special access programming classification on that hard drive in a mom and pop shop that the early exoneration letters or exoneration statements of Comey and Strzok referred to the fact that foreign intel services had hacked into that?
+Is there any doubt in your mind, Hillary Clinton, when she used an outside server, and we know there was classified top-secret special access programming classification on that hard drive in a mom-and-pop shop, that the early exoneration letters or exoneration statements of Comey and Strzok referred to the fact that foreign intel services had hacked into that?

 And I imagine that it was probably easy to do.

-Do you have any doubt those those things were violated?
+Do you have any doubt those things were violated?

 Instead, I heard, however, and it is inexplicable to me.

-And that's why Chairman Trey Gowdy of the Oversight No Reform Committee and I launched an investigation into how the FBI handled all of this starting last October.
+And that's why Chairman Trey Gowdy of the Oversight Number Reform Committee and I launched an investigation into how the FBI handled all of this starting last October.

-That's why we want the documents, which I finally issued a subpoena for.
+That's why we want the documents, which I finally issued a subpoena for last Thursday.

 Yes.